 To challenge hearts and minds and to be a beacon of positive social diversity both here in the UK and for those 77 countries where it is still illegal to be LGBT

 To not only help shape policy and procedure but to engage in the local and wider political landscape to not only further but to also maintain human right for LGBT communities everywhere

 Bristol Pride is an annual free festival held in the heart of Bristol to celebrate the LGBT communities.
 We believe Pride should remain a free and accessible event for all to attend, not just those that can afford it, to ensure we reach all of the community and promote social cohesion.
-We do this (and can only do this) by working with our sponsors and partners to help fund the festival, by asking for your kind donations and working long hours as unpaid volunteers.
-We don’t get funding so without your support we will have to make Pride a charging event so please get a supporter wristband if you can.
+We do this (and can only do this) by working with our sponsors and partners to help fund the festival, by asking for your kind donations and working long hours all year round to make Pride happen.

-As Pride is free and we are a not-for-profit organisation we don’t make money (that’s not what Pride is about) and rely on a lot of goodwill from artists, performers and you.
-Your donations and support enable Pride to happen, support our year round work challenging homophobia in schools, prisons and whoever else will have us, and every year we support a charity or community group who have similar goals in the area, by giving them what we can.
+Bristol Pride is a free event and we are a not-for-profit charity so we’re not about making money.
+We rely on a lot of goodwill from artists, performers and you.
+Your donations and support enable Pride to happen, support our year-round work challenging homophobia in schools and businesses and whoever else will have us.

 Who We Are:

 There are a lot of people involved in making Pride happen, from venue owners and the staff asking their businesses to get involved right through to directors and business owners keen to show their support, pride and commitment to equality and diversity in Bristol.